1jour1vin

 Wine rated 3.9/5Wine rated 3.9/5Wine rated 3.9/5Wine rated 3.9/5Wine rated 3.9/5

-3.9/5See all 1,747 reviews
+3.9/5View all 1,750 reviews

 Cairanne

-Discovering the wines of the Cairanne AOC
+Discovering the Wines of the Cairanne AOC

 Cairanne is a village in the Vaucluse department.
-Since 2016, it has also been the Appellation d’Origine Contrôlée (AOC) designation for the wine produced there.
+Since 2016, it has also been the Appellation d’Origine Contrôlée (AOC) for the wine produced there.
 The AOC was first known as Côtes-du-Rhône-Cairanne in 1953, then as Côtes-du-Rhône-Villages-Cairanne in 1967.

 Wind plays a significant role in the vineyard: the mistral, with an average speed of 90 km/h throughout the year, dries out the vegetation and keeps it healthy.